 | Short-term stay | Few days to weeks | $100 – $500 / night | IDR 1.57M – 7.85M / night | Price depends on villa size, luxury level, location, and amenities |

-Rental cost can vary based on the villa's location, the number of bedrooms, and whether it includes services like cleaning or a private pool.
-Here's a general breakdown:
+Rental costs depend on the villa’s location, number of bedrooms, and whether it includes services like cleaning or a private pool.
+Here’s a general breakdown:

 | Area | Unique Points / Characteristics | Price Range (per night) | Villa Listings |